lilyuwuu/troubleshoot/docs/seventeen/hbl.md

 YES!
 You can use your Homebrew Launcher access to install custom firmware on your 3DS.

+(You may need to swap out your `otherapp.bin` or `payload.bin` file for one of the ones [here](https://hacksguidewiki.sfo3.digitaloceanspaces.com/hacksguidewiki/Otherapps.zip).)

 If your shoulder buttons (L/R) ARE working, use HBL-USM.
 If they are NOT working, use Dumping movable (nimhax).

 [Go to Installing boot9strap (HBL-USM)](https://wiki.hacks.guide/wiki/3DS:Alternate_Exploits/Installing_boot9strap_(HBL-USM)){ .md-button }